weiganghuang/holops-1803/task1.md

             }
     ```

-4. Delete of leaf-list device and leaf dummy blocks (from line #38 to the end).
+4. Delete of leaf-list device and leaf dummy blocks (from line #38 through line #48).

 1. Add other service attributes: `order-number`, `customer-name`, after `sr-name` block (beginning at line #34.
     ```